valkyriedb/valkyrie/README.md

 ### 2. Create `.env` file

-Rename `.example.env` to `.env` and change environment variables you want.
+An example of a `.env` file is stored in `.example.env`.
+Change the environment variables according to your needs.

 ### 3. Run the container

-Run the container with environment variables and port forwarding:
+Specify the `.env` file and port mapping:

 ```bash
 docker run --env-file .env -p {PORT}:{PORT} valkyriedb/valkyrie